This post contains affiliate links.

 What Are Black Lentils?

-Black lentils, also known as Beluga lentils due to their resemblance to Beluga caviar, are a small, dark variety of lentils known for their rich, earthy flavor and firm texture.
+Black lentils are also called Beluga lentils due to their resemblance to Beluga caviarโ€”if any of us have ever seen that.
+They are small, dark lentils known for their rich, earthy flavor and firm texture.

-These lentils are a favorite among chefs and home cooks alike for their versatility and ability to hold their shape when cooked.
-Black lentils are typically about ⅓ the size of other lentils which come in brown, green, red, and yellow colors.
+Black lentils are routinely found in both Asian and North African cuisines but are also used in many other forms of cooking.
+These lentils are a favorite among chefs and home cooks alike for their ability to hold their shape when cooked.
+Black lentils are typically about โ…“ the size of other lentils which come in brown, green, red, and yellow colors.ย

 Flavor and Texture